The Reverend Martha Macgill

 Martha entered the ordination process in the Diocese of Virginia from St Paul’s, Alexandria in 1990.
 She attended Virginia Theological Seminary where she graduated with honors in 1995.
 She was ordained to the Diaconate in June 1995 by the Rt.
 Rev. Peter James Lee at All Saints, Richmond.
 She served as an Assistant Rector at St Stephen’s, Richmond where she was ordained to the Priesthood in January 1996.
 In 1997, she and her family moved to the Diocese of Christ the King, South Africa where she became Priest-in-Charge of St Francis, Walkerville.
 In August 2000, she returned to the States to become Rector of Memorial Church in Baltimore, Maryland until May of 2014.
 In the Diocese of Maryland, she has served as Chair of the Commission on Ministry.
 She was a mentor to the new Episcopal Service Corps of young adults and served as a Deputy to General Convention in Indianapolis in the summer of 2013.

-Martha now serves as Interim Rector of Emmanuel Parish in Cumberland, Maryland and serves as Founding Director of Kaleo, Inc. Her passions include walking with others to find their vocations to serve the common good through small group conversation, retreats and pilgrimages.
+Martha now serves as Rector of Emmanuel Parish in Cumberland, Maryland and serves as Founding Director of Kaleo, Inc. She is also an Adjunct Professor of Philosophy at Frostburg State University where she enjoys challenging young adults to find their calling and ethics for life.
+At Emmanuel, Cumberland, she is part of an ecumenical ministry of formation and outreach with the churches of Washington Street as well as being passionate about the history of Emmanuel Parish and its connections to the Underground Railroad.
+She also serves as President of the Board of Mountainside Baroque, an early music group in Cumberland.
+Her passions include walking with others to find their vocations to serve the common good through small group conversation, retreats and pilgrimages.
 She believes that the 21st century Episcopal Church can become a beacon of this work in an interfaith, diverse world community.

-Martha is married to Bryan Kelleher.
-Martha and Bryan have two children, Jack (age 26) and Anna (age 23).
-Martha’s interests include hiking, tennis, golf, knitting, gardening and reading.
+Martha is married to Bryan Kelleher and they recently celebrated their 37th wedding anniversary.
+Martha and Bryan have two children, Jack (age 29) and Anna (age 26) and four grandchildren-Emma( age 10), twins Abby and Charlotte (age 3 1/2) and Mikey (age 1).
+Martha’s interests include hiking, tennis, golf, swimming, gardening and reading.